Emergency Medical Technician

 Ready to make a difference?
 Let Agape get you started.

-Click here for Fall SCHEDULE
+Click here for SCHEDULE (Spring 2019 Traverse City EMT)

 Training to provide students the knowledge, skill, and clinical training necessary for basic life saving care as required to work and be licensed as an Emergency Medical Technician (EMT).
 Students will obtain the knowledge and physical practice needed to fulfill requirements in pre-hospital (EMS) and hospital (ER) clinical settings.
 Students will also obtain understanding on how to maintain their well-being in this physically, emotionally, and mentally challenging career.
 Treating patients with respect and compassion while providing care above standard level is required for fulfilling program objectives.
 Upon successful completion of the program students will receive a Certificate of Completion and are then eligible to take the National Registry EMT exam and fulfill requirements for State licensing.